nayuki/QR-Code-generator/Readme.markdown

 * Encodes numeric and special-alphanumeric text in less space than general text
 * Encodes Japanese Unicode text in kanji mode to save a lot of space compared to UTF-8 bytes
 * Computes optimal segment mode switching for text with mixed numeric/alphanumeric/general/kanji parts
+* Detects finder-like penalty patterns more accurately than other implementations
 * Open source code under the permissive MIT License

 Manual parameters: